 What Is ECOEMBES?

-ECOEMBES (Ecoembalajes España, S.A.) is Spain's Producer Responsibility Organisation for household packaging.
-Founded in 1997, it manages the collection, sorting, and recycling of packaging waste from Spanish households.
-It handles roughly 80% of all packaging recycling in Spain, making it the dominant — and in practical terms, the only — PRO you need to deal with for household packaging.
+ECOEMBES (Ecoembalajes España, S.A.) is Spain's dominant Producer Responsibility Organisation for household packaging.
+Constituted in 1996, it manages the collection, sorting, and recycling of packaging waste from Spanish households and handles the large majority of household packaging recycling in Spain.

 ECOEMBES is not a government body.
 It's a private non-profit created under Spain's Packaging and Packaging Waste Law (Ley 11/1997, now updated by RD 1055/2022).
 But "private" doesn't mean "optional."
-Spanish law requires producers who place packaged goods on the market to either join a collective system like ECOEMBES or set up their own individual take-back system.
-In practice, nearly every company chooses ECOEMBES because running your own collection infrastructure across Spain is wildly impractical.
+Spanish law requires producers who place packaged goods on the market to either join a collective system (SCRAP) or set up their own individual take-back system.
+RD 1055/2022 opened the market to competing SCRAPs — at least one new household-packaging SCRAP, Procircular, has published 2026 tariffs — but ECOEMBES remains the dominant choice, and running your own collection infrastructure across Spain is wildly impractical.

 There is also ECOVIDRIO for glass packaging specifically, so if your products use glass containers (wine, cosmetics in glass jars, etc.), you may need to register with both.
 For most e-commerce sellers dealing primarily in cardboard and plastic, ECOEMBES covers everything.